lamps-wg/lamps-attestation-freshness/draft-ietf-lamps-attestation-freshness.md

 ## Request Payload (POST)

-The payload in a POST request MUST be of content-type "application/est-attestation-freshness+json" and MUST contain an array of JSON objects {{RFC8259}} with the optional members "len" and "type".
+The payload in a POST request MUST be of content-type "application/est-attestation-freshness+json" and MUST contain a JSON object
+{{RFC8259}} with the optional members "len" and "type".

 - The optional "len" member indicates the length of the requested nonce value in bytes.
 If present, it MUST be between 8 and 64 inclusive.
 - The optional "type" member contains an `AttestationStatement` OID (dotted-decimal string) as defined in
   {{I-D.ietf-lamps-csr-attestation}}.

-The order of objects in the JSON array is significant and MUST be preserved by the server.
-The response array MUST contain the same number of elements in the same order so clients can correlate requests and responses by array index.

 ### Example GET